-You do not have to be a teacher, nurse or other key worker to be eligible for a shared ownership mortgage, although it may help.
+You do not have to be a teacher, nurse or other key worker to be eligible for a Shared Ownership Mortgage, although it may help.
 Certain housing associations may give priority to military personnel and their families over the applications of other interested parties, but being in a private sector occupation won't stop your application from going through.
-Each application will be looked at under a number of specific criterias and priority will be given depending on the immediate housing needs of the applicants.
+Each application will be looked at under a number of specific criteria and priority will be given depending on the immediate housing needs of the applicants.

 You don't need to live in a specific area to apply for a specific property, but preference may be given to applicants who have significant ties to the area.
 Speak to representatives of the housing scheme advertising the property to find out how they will be assessing the applications.